KonuTech/gfk_ml_ops_data_analyst/README.md

 **Explainability**
 >
-> Explainability should be taken into account during each stage of the ML lifecycle,
+> "Explainability should be taken into account during each stage of the ML lifecycle,
 > for example, Problem Formation, Dataset Construction, Algorithm Selection,
 > Model Training Process, Testing Process, Deployment, and Monitoring/Feedback.
 > It is important to have the right tools to do this analysis.